ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ![Single Customer Portal permissions](img/single_cp_permissions.png)

-If members of the company don't have sufficient permissions for any Customer Portal, they are redirected to the default Customer Portal view.
+If members of the company don't have sufficient permissions for any Customer Portal, they're redirected to the default Customer Portal view.

 !!! note